Homestay Accommodation for International Learners

 This policy will also ensure that there are systems and processes in place to:

-a. provide a suitable living environment conducive to study and a safe and supportive home life
+- provide a suitable living environment conducive to study and a safe and supportive home life.

-b. assist the learner to successfully integrate into the New Zealand way of life
+- assist the learner to successfully integrate into the New Zealand way of life.

-c. involve the residential carer in the welfare of a learner away from the learner’s family and home country
+- involve the residential host in the welfare of a learner away from the learner’s family and home country.

-d. work towards the overseas parent’s peace of mind knowing that the learner is well cared for in New Zealand
+- work towards the overseas parent’s peace of mind knowing that the learner is well cared for in New Zealand.

-e. comply with the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2022.
+- comply with the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021.

 1. As specified in the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021.

-international learners under 18 years of age must be in supervised accommodation.
-They will not be permitted to rent a flat/room/ house/apartment or to live on their own.
+international learners under eighteen (18) years of age must be in supervised accommodation.
+They will not be permitted to rent a flat/room/house/apartment or to live on their own.

-2. Otago Polytechnic Limited can arrange homestay accommodation for international learners under 18 years of age and may provide an option for homestay to other international learners for the first month if required.
+2. Otago Polytechnic Limited can arrange homestay accommodation for international learners under eighteen(18) years of age and may provide an option for homestay to other international learners for the first month if required.

 3. In the provision of homestay accommodation Otago Polytechnic Limited is responsible for: